Zurich Film Festival: Golden Icon Award

-Career & Lifetime Achievement Awards
+Career and Lifetime Achievement Awards

 The Career Achievement Award is presented to a personality who has distinguished himself or herself in the field of production, directing or interdisciplinarity.
-The award winners are honoured with a Golden Eye.
+The award winners are honoured with a Golden Eye Award.
 The Lifetime Achievement Award honours the life and work of personalities from various fields who have particularly enriched and shaped filmmaking and film history.